Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 .. image:: images/rednoise_slope3_img.png

-The power-spectrum of the image should give a slope of 3, which it does (see the variable ``x1`` in the output):
+The image should have a power-spectrum index of 3 with mean values centred at 0.
+By running `~turbustat.statistics.PowerSpectrum`, we can confirm that the index is indeed 3 (see the variable `x1` in the output):

     >>> from turbustat.statistics import PowerSpectrum
     >>> pspec = PowerSpectrum(plaw_hdu)